Anahi-Ortega/CyberProjects/VulnHub-Writeups/Mr.Robot-1/README.md

 nmap --version
 ~~~
 - We find nmap on the machine (a hit from the fact that it is a webserver) and review which version is running to find out if there are any known vulnerabilites.
-- We find that they are running
+- We find that they are running a machine with a known vulnerability
 ~~~
 export TERM=xterm
 nmap --interactive